Richard Bowker (Australian businessman): Career

 In New South Wales, Bowker was appointed as a medical practitioner to the Loyal Union Lodge in Newcastle in 1842, resigning in 1844.
 He was a surgeon on ships transporting coolies from India to Mauritius and Durban in 1846–1847.
 He was reappointed to the Loyal Union Lodge in 1847.
 From 1851 to 1853, he researched tropical diseases in the East Indies.
 He briefly returned to Newcastle and then went to England gaining a Licentiate of the Royal College of Physicians and a Fellowship of the Royal College of Surgeons in 1854.
 Bowker returned to Newcastle and was elected to the Legislative Assembly as member for North-Eastern Boroughs from January 1858 to 1859.
 He married Lydia Frances Phillips in November 1858 and they eventually had issue three daughters and six sons.

 From 1862 or 1863 until 1874, Bowker was simultaneously assistant surgeon for the Volunteer Artillery, health officer for Newcastle and government medical officer.
 He was particularly concerned to prevent the practice of placing cemeteries, such as the existing cemetery at Christ Church, in the urban area, where they could pollute wells and swamps, which were still used for collecting water for household use.
 Eventually, he persuaded the Council to build its new cemetery at Sandgate, well away from the urban area.
 Apart from his public health interests, he also gained a reputation as an eye surgeon.

 Bowker also owned ships, and valuable city properties and owned 22 acre of land at Waratah.
 He bred race horses at his estate, Bona Vista near Paterson.
-He was the member for Newcastle from 1877–1888.
+He was the member for Newcastle from 1877 to 1888.
 In 1888, he was appointed for life to the Legislative Council.
 In 1873, he moved to Avoca House at Darling Point in Sydney, where he died.